tidepool-org/tidepool-org.github.io/index.md

 * We tend to give ourselves aggressive sprint goals, which does not leave enough slack to support outside contributors.
 * We don't have anyone whose job is to ensure the success of the open source community (though we'd like to add this… please [let us know](mailto:jobs@tidepool.org) if you are interested!)

-Said another way: **We love being an open source project, and we intend to stay that way.** Being open source reinforces our commitment to transparency, and it helps to catalyze innovation in the pursuit of a diabetes app ecosystem. **But we still have work to do before we will feel *good* about being a *good* open source project.** We want to be easier to setup locally and easier to contribute back t.
+Said another way: **We love being an open source project, and we intend to stay that way.** Being open source reinforces our commitment to transparency, and it helps to catalyze innovation in the pursuit of a diabetes app ecosystem. **But we still have work to do before we will feel *good* about being a *good* open source project.** We want to be easier to setup locally and easier to contribute back to.
 We want to be transparent about this, because while we would love to have you as a contributor, we also don't want you to get frustrated or feel like you've wasted valuable time and effort.

 ## Getting Started as a Contributor